anvilproject/anvil-portal/content/events/anvil2023-july-demos.md

 In this demo, the Bioconductor team will share an overview of how researchers can use Bioconductor in AnVIL to perform interactive genomic data science.

+- Get acquainted with the cloud environment selection process, RStudio's git interface, and precompiled binaries
+- Have a look at an app that helps with ontologically aware interrogation of the EBI/NHGRI GWAS catalog
+- explore human pangenome representation and variant calling with the AnVIL package and a copy of the HPRC workspace

 #### 11:30 AM - 12:00 PM ET – Q&A

 Participants will have an opportunity to ask questions about the demonstration and we will have AnVIL and Terra Support on the line to answer questions about AnVIL beyond the demo.